minty-code/optimize-win10/README.md

 # What to avoid
 * Avoid game boosters like Razer Cortex or Smart Game Booster.
 They only cause problems (for me).
 If your PC is that bad, just lower the resolution.
 * I would really only recommend following Calypto or Fr33thy's guides on windows 10 optimizations.
-A custom ISO will beat both f them.
+A custom ISO will beat every optimization done to stock windows.

 # Custom ISO's
 * If you thought this was too much work, here are 2 very nice custom iso's that get all the work done for you.
 GG has better performance, but I prefer Revi because I play Phasmophobia sometimes